South Carolina is home to various bird species, including owls.

 The Barn Owl prefers open grassland habitats but can also be found near wetlands and cultivated areas.

-This owl can be heard making loud, screeching noises during the night, which signifies that it is hunting for food.
+This owl can be heard making loud, screeching noises at night, which signifies it is hunting for food.

 This owl species is widely distributed throughout the United States and is considered to be common in South Carolina.

-If you ever come across one of these majestic birds, make sure to take a moment to observe and appreciate the beauty of nature.
+If you ever encounter one of these majestic birds, take a moment to observe and appreciate nature’s beauty.

 5. Short-Eared Owl

-The eyes are yellow, and it has long ear tufts that usually remain hidden unless the bird is alarmed.
+The bird’s eyes are yellow, and its long ear tufts usually remain hidden unless the bird is alarmed.

-In South Carolina, the Short-eared Owl is most often seen during the winter months when it migrates south from its breeding grounds in the northern United States.
+In South Carolina, the Short-eared Owl is most often seen during winter when it migrates south from its breeding grounds in the northern United States.

 During this time, the birds may congregate in large numbers, especially along coastal areas where food is abundant.